Med-R2: Perception and Reflection-driven Complex Reasoning for Medical Report Generation: Experiments Setup

 \subsection{Datasets}

-We experiment on two public datasets, IU-Xray \cite{demner2016preparing} and MIMIC-CXR \cite{johnson2019mimic} (the chest X-ray datasets contained 7470 and 371,920 pairs of images and reports, respectively).
-We split the data into training, validation, and testing subjects.
-For IU-Xray, we follow the standard 7:1:2 data split as recommended in previous research \cite{chen2022cross,chen2020generating,wang2022cross}.
-For MIMIC-CXR, we use the official data split provided by the dataset.
+Experiments were conducted on two public X-ray image-text pair datasets.
+IU-Xray \cite{demner2016preparing} with 7,470 pairs and MIMIC-CXR \cite{johnson2019mimic} with 371,920 pairs.
+For the IU-Xray dataset, the training, validation, and testing split ratio of 7:1:2 was adopted following previous similar studies \cite{chen2022cross,chen2020generating,wang2022cross}.
+For the MIMIC-CXR dataset, the official data split was used.